noahweasley/SMD-Desktop/contributing.md

 ## Installing VS Code tools

-There are a few VS Code extensions used in the development of S.M.D namely:
+Here are a list of the VS Code extensions used in the development of S.M.D:

 ### Recommended